 What’s the issue?

-There’s a proposal that the current system of refunding a tax credit.
-The tax credit contributed to by the receipt of these imputation credits will be stopped.
+There’s a proposal that the current system of refunding the tax credit (contributed to by the receipt of these imputation credits) will be stopped.

 The impact in Fran’s case would be significant.